aadnk/Bitspeak4j/README.md

 ## Maven

-You can use this as maven dependency.
-Repository:
+You can use this as a Maven dependency, using the following repository:
 ```XML
 <repository>
     <id>comphenix</id>